ron-wolf/fastcat/README.md

-Yes, it's really faster than `cat`. `cat` is faster on files of 1 million lines or more, but at that point it's not really useful as a command-line tool. `ac` also has slightly nicer help, and it can optionally strip ANSI escape codes.
+Yes, it's really faster than `cat`. `cat` is faster on files of 1 million lines or more, but at that point it's not really useful as a command-line tool. `ac` has slightly nicer help, and it can optionally strip ANSI escape codes.

 ### Benchmarks